arangodb/arangojs/README.md

 These functions implement the [HTTP API for manipulating collections](https://docs.arangodb.com/HttpCollection/README.html).

+The *Collection API* is implemented by all *Collection* instances, regardless of their specific type.
+I.e. it represents a shared subset between instances of *DocumentCollection*, *EdgeCollection*, *Graph.VertexCollection* and *Graph.EdgeCollection*.

 ### Getting information about the collection

 See [the HTTP API documentation](https://docs.arangodb.com/HttpCollection/Getting.html) for details.